serveroz/holbertonschool-zero_day/0x03-git/README.md

-this is a repo to practice git commands
+this is a repo to practice git commands modifued into github